-Dr. Tim Frazier is an Associate Professor and the Faculty Director of the Emergency and Disaster Management program at Georgetown University.
+Dr. Tim G Frazier is a Full Professor and the Faculty Director of the Emergency and Disaster Management program at Georgetown University.

 Choose Your Term